 I get it, I was there during a low water flow season.

-2) The cave areas of Hamilton Pool is where the best views are in my opinion but remember, it’s closed:
+2) The cave areas of Hamilton Pool is where the best views are but remember, it’s closed:

-4) Visiting during a certain season matters too:
+4) Visiting Hamilton Pool Reserve during a certain season matters too:

 A lot of the photos I see of this place are taken during warmer seasons and I arrived there during winter (I also swam in the pool regardless), but the point is the nature surrounding Hamilton Pool during winter seasons just isn’t anything as close to the beauty you would see if you went during the spring or summer seasons.

-Here’s a quick preview of what to expect as you get into the area:
+Here’s a quick preview of what to expect as you get into the Hamilton Pool Reserve:

 1) Westcave Outdoor Discovery Center: